jonathanbell/hashtags-cmd/README.md

 php hashtags hockey soccer etc
 ```

-Each parameter should be a requested category.
-Store your hashtags (one per line) inside text files inside the `data` directory.
+Each parameter should be a requested category (in the case of the example, the categories are: `hockey`, `soccer`, and `etc`).
+Store your hashtags (one per line) inside text files inside the `data/hashtags` directory.
 The filename of each file is a category.
 So, store related hashtags in each of their own files.
+Store influencer account names in separate files inside `data/users` (each file being its own category).

 ## Installation